...

 • You swallow the pill and it is broken down and absorbed in your stomach.

-• Tadalafil, which is the active component in Viagra, contains a compound known as a PDE-5 inhibitor.
+• Sildenafil, which is the active ingredient in Viagra, contains a compound known as a PDE5 inhibitor.

-• PDE-5 is an enzyme which causes the muscles around the base of your penis to constrict, reducing blood flow into the penis.
+• PDE-5 is an enzyme which causes the muscles around the base of your penis to constrict, reducing blood supply to the blood vessels in the penis.

-• PDE-5 inhibitors work to reduce the action of these enzymes, so the penis remains rigid for longer.
+• PDE-5 inhibitors work to reduce the action of these enzymes, so the penis remains rigid for a longer period of time.

-• The body metabolises tadalafil in the liver and it is normally processed out of your system within 24 hours.
+• The body metabolises sildenafil in the liver and it is normally processed out of your system within a 24 hour period.

 There are a number of things which could affect the speed at which Viagra works.